Asabeneh/30-Days-Of-Python/readme.md

 first_name
 last_name
 capital_city
-_if # if we want to use reservered word as a variable first_name year_2019 year2019
+_if # if we want to use reserved word as a variable first_name year_2019 year2019